joanaz/WTM/markdown/install-and-use-docker.md

 **Step 6b)** Copy the login token

 Notice the second from the last line contains a login token.
-Copy this; you will need it in a moment to connect to the server.
+Copy this; you will need it in a moment to connect to the server. *Note:* it will be different each time you start the server.

 ![Token](../images/token.png?raw=true)